1. Sewer Backup Complaints

 - At least one month prior to maintenance bond expiration for subdivisions.

-- Televising in response to blockages in the City sewer is highest priority.
+- Televising in response to blockages in the City sewer is the highest priority.

 5. Customer Notification Following Televising